TwitchPlaysPokemon/pokecat/pokesetspec.md

   : Defaults to the species' name modified to include eventual form names.
 For example:
     - Deoxys in attack form would get the display name "Deoxys Attack"
     - Unown in A-Form would get the display name "Unown A"
     - Arceus with the Multitype-ability the item Flame Plate (although not technically a form) would get the display name "Arceus Fire".
-    - Any shiny Pokémon would get ` (Shiny)` appended
-    Specifying a custom displayname overwrites the generated one.

 **happiness**
   : Defaults to 255.
 The Pokémon's Friendship Value.
 Is used to determine the base power of the moves "Return" and "Frustration".